Piciformes / Picidae / Dryocopus

 Identification

-Easily identified as the largest woodpecker within its range.
-The entirely black plumage with red crown is distinctive.
-In flight, it shows slow, unsteady wing beats with the head raised, unlike the dipping, bounding flight of other woodpeckers.
-Two distinct calls: a short single high-pitched whistle (kree-kree-kree) repeated twice, and a screech-like shrill call during flight.
-The piercing yellow eyes are prominent.
+Distinguished by its large size and all-black plumage with a red crown.
+Flight is characterized by slow, unsteady wing beats with the head raised, lacking the dipping, bounding flight of other woodpeckers.
+Vocalizations include a loud, whistling 'kree-kree-kree' given twice in a row and a screech-like shrill call during flight.

 Distribution & Habitat